Amir7RN/RaspberryPi-EtherCAT-Slave/IMUDATA_SPI_EtherCatSlave/Readme.md

 #endif```

 Add this header to your main C code, which is needed for transmitting data using SPI.
-Include it in the "main.c" file:
+Include it in the "main.c" file (The source code can be found in the SOES GitHub repository.):

 Check directory IMUDATA_SPI_EtherCatSlave/applications/raspberry_lan9252demo/main.c for comments and details